 How complicated is a heart screening and what does it include and how much will it cost?

 A full screening includes a full history, examination, blood tests and scans.
 The screening consists of a series of tests namely ECG, Echocardiography and treadmill stress testing or CT coronary angiography, all available at our clinic set side by side, so it’s sort of like a circuit run.
 You will need to set aside at least half a day to complete the screening, but I promise you it’s a half day well spent!
 In terms of costs, these can vary by location or hospitals.
-We currently offer it at a special flat $500 fee.

 How can I prevent heart disease?